Six Do’s and Don’ts of Small Business Finance

 Seems pretty obvious but staying on top of your payments goes a long way to maintaining a healthy cash flow and ultimately keeping your business running.
 Falling behind on payments to other businesses, banks, and even the ATO, can cause you to accumulate debt, interest and even damage your credit score.

 The only way to keep on top of payments is by staying organized and monitoring your cash flow.
 Make sure you’re managing your customer debt as well.
 If you customers owe you money, make sure you know how much and how far away the payments are.
+These steps will help you avoid small business finance surprises.

 6. DO Monitor and Measure Performance Regularly